Distributed systems might be complicated…luckily, the concept is easy to understand!

 Distributed tracing, sometimes called distributed request tracing, is a method for monitoring applications — typically those built on a microservices architecture — which are commonly deployed on distributed systems.
 Distributed tracing is essentially a form of distributed computing in that it’s commonly used to monitor the operations of applications running on distributed systems.

 In software development and operations, tracing is used to follow the course of a transaction as it travels through an application.
 An online credit card transaction as it winds its way from a customer’s initial purchase to the verification and approval process to the completion of the transaction, for example.
-A tracing system monitors this process step by step, helping a developer to uncover bugs, bottlenecks, latency or other problems with the application.
+A tracing system monitors this process step by step, helping a developer to uncover bugs, bottlenecks, latency issues, or other problems with the application.

 Distributed tracing is necessary because of the considerable complexity of modern software architectures.
 A distributed tracing system is designed to operate on a distributed services infrastructure, where it can track multiple applications and processes simultaneously across numerous concurrent nodes and computing environments.

-One of the most promising access control mechanisms for distributed systems is attribute-based access control (ABAC), which controls access to objects and processes using rules that include information about the user, the action requested and the environment of that request.
+One of the most promising access control mechanisms for distributed systems is attribute-based access control (ABAC), which controls access to objects and processes using rules that include information about the user, the action requested, and the environment of that request.
 Administrators can also refine these types of roles to restrict access to certain times of day or certain locations.

 Distributed systems are well-positioned to dominate computing as we know it for the foreseeable future, and almost any type of application or service will incorporate some form of distributed computing.
 The need for always-on, available-anywhere computing isn’t disappearing anytime soon.